Last Updated on October 13, 2021

 Get the meal eaten in the dining room or get it delivered to their home.
 It is ideal to have non-alcoholic drinks available for them and beverages such as tea or coffee.
 Bring the tenants out of their quarters and into the dining hall.
 This involves guiding them as they move, using a hoist, hoisting them up, transferring them to a wheelchair, or using a hoist.

 It is an intelligent plan to assign a location where they can eat to ensure adequate cleanup.
-If a resident cannot take a seat or wishes to use their room, ensure that they are in a good position and are secure.
+If a resident cannot take a seat or wishes to use their room, ensure that they are secure and in a good position.
 We must bear in mind that not all would be successful in their quest.
 Any day, the patient’s complete dietary and fluid needs.
 To ensure their nutritional well-being, you must still be mindful of what they are doing.

 Cleaning The Patients House